MA 104M: Survey of Mathematics

 First in two-course sequence covering integers, groups, rings, integral domains, vector spaces, development of fields.
 Prerequisite: MA 237N or CS 150M.

 MA 336: Abstract Algebra II

 MA 339N: Combinatorics

 Problem solving that deals with finite sets.
 Permutations and combinations, generating functions, recurrence relations, Polya's theory of counting, fundamentals of graph theory, difference equations and enumeration techniques.
-Prerequisite: MA 132M.
+Prerequisite: MA 237N or CS 150M.